verlok/blog-11ty/content/blog/performance-now-2024-experience-europe-web-performance-conference/index.md

 ## Pre-event: Performance.Sync by Mozilla

 **On November 13**, the day before Performance.now, I also had the pleasure of taking part in **Performance.Sync**, an event organized by Mozilla.
-During this session, my good colleague **Brian** presented on the topic of "**Finding the Needle in the Haystack**," which focused on identifying anomalies in **Real User Monitoring (RUM) data**.
+During this session, my good colleague Brian Louis Ramirez presented on the topic of "**Finding the needle in the haystack**", which focused on identifying anomalies in **Real User Monitoring (RUM) data**.

 Brian's insights into effectively sifting through vast amounts of performance data to pinpoint critical issues were both enlightening and highly practical.
 Participating in Performance.Sync provided a deeper understanding of advanced data analysis techniques and reinforced the importance of meticulous monitoring in optimizing web performance.

 <figure>
 	{% image "brian-perf-sync-needle-haystack.JPG", "Brian Louis Ramirez on stage at Performance.sync 2024", [648, 1296], "648px", true %}
-	<figcaption>Madames et messieurs, Brian Louis Ramirez on stage</figcaption>
+	<figcaption>Madames et messieurs, [Brian Louis Ramirez](https://screenspan.net/) on stage</figcaption>
 </figure>